Ihsan-Hepsen/ihsan-hepsen/README.md

 # About me
 I'm a software engineer, I have experience working with various technologies, including Java Spring, React.js, and TypeScript.
-I have built several web applications using these technologies, and I'm more focused on the backend.
+I have built several web applications using these technologies.

 ## Projects